Sreeleela: Breakthrough and career expansions (2021–present)

-In 2024, Sreeleela played the lead opposite Mahesh Babu in Guntur Kaaram.
-Neeshita Nyayapati of Hindustan Times wrote, "While Sreeleela dances like a dream, her character could've had some bearing on the story in the least."
-The film was also a box-office flop, but her performance in the song "Kurchi Madathapetti" was praised.
-Following this, she appeared in the special dance number "Kissik", alongside Allu Arjun, in Pushpa 2: The Rule.
+In 2024, Sreeleela played the female lead opposite Mahesh Babu in the action drama Guntur Kaaram.
+Neeshita Nyayapati of Hindustan Times observed that while she "dances like a dream, her character could have had some bearing on the story."
+Despite the film's polarizing reception, her choreography in the song "Kurchi Madathapetti" achieved significant digital popularity.
+Her profile as a dancer led to a featured appearance in the musical number "Kissik" alongside Allu Arjun in Pushpa 2: The Rule (2024).